-The Lifecycle Costing and CO2 module, similar to the abovementioned design modules, allows the user to enter parameters necessary to calculate both "hard" and "soft" annual and lifecycle Net Present Value (NPV) costs associated with his or her designed geothermal system compared to standard HVAC systems.
+The new Geothermal System Analyzer (GSA) module is a major update to the lifecycle costing module.
+This module allows the user to enter parameters necessary to calculate both "hard" and "soft" annual and lifecycle Net Present Value (NPV) costs associated with his or her designed geothermal system compared to standard HVAC systems.
 This enables designers and decision makers to compare simultaneously the financial profiles and benefits of geothermal vs. standard HVAC systems.

 The interface is arranged in panels corresponding to the type of input.
-After the user enters his or her desired parameters, the software calculates results such as the energy consumed by the selected systems, the $C0_2$ emitted from the systems, the water consumed by the systems (if any), etc.
+After the user enters his or her desired parameters, the software calculates results such as the energy consumed by the selected systems, the CO_2 emitted from the systems, the water consumed by the systems (if any), etc.